The First German Jet to Fly U.S. Skies:

 TESTING AT WRIGHT AND PATTERSON FIELDS

-After Werk Number 111711 arrived at Wright Field, a team from Air Materiel Command (AMC) re-assembled it, and by 29 August 1945, the aircraft stood ready for a test flight.
-Captain Russell E. Schleeh, a former B-17 pilot that became a leading test pilot at Wright Field’s Flight Test Division, took the aircraft up for the first test flight.
-The flight almost ended in tragedy when the assembly crew did not install the four, 130-pound MK-108 30mm cannons in the aircraft.
-The missing 520 pounds in the nose caused a major shift in the aircraft’s center of gravity (CG), causing Capt Schleeh great difficulty in maintaining control during takeoff.
-His skill enabled him to overcome the aircraft’s CG problem and he landed safely.
+After Werk Nummer 111711 arrived at Wright Field, a team from Air Materiel Command re-assembled it, and by 29 August 1945, the aircraft stood ready for a test flight.
+Captain Russell E. Schleeh, a former B-17 pilot who became a leading test pilot at Wright Field’s Flight Test Division, took the aircraft up for the first test flight.
+The flight almost ended in tragedy when the assembly crew did not install the four, 130-pound MK-108 30mm cannons in the nose of the aircraft.
+The missing 520 pounds caused a major shift in the aircraft’s center of gravity, causing Capt.
+Schleeh great difficulty in maintaining control during takeoff.
+His skill enabled him to overcome the aircraft’s center of gravity problem and he landed safely.
 Captain Schleeh’s first two flights in the Me-262 on 29 August and 12 September 1945, gave him one hour and 45 minutes experience in the aircraft.
 When Schleeh moved on to flight test other aircraft at Wright Field, other pilots including 1Lt Walter J. McAuley, Jr. from the Fighter Operations Section took over the testing of the Me-262, now known as T2-711.

 Me-262 T2-711 sitting on the ramp at Wright Field, Dayton, Ohio (US Army photo).

-The Army Air Force team at Wright Field learned some important facts about the Me-262 in spite of challenges presented from both the early jet’s design and late war manufacturing shortfalls.
-The cockpit of the Me-262 tended to be tight for most American pilots, and it proved to be hard to turn around and see behind you and above you.
+The USAAF team at Wright Field learned some important facts about the Me-262 in spite of challenges presented from both the early jet engine design and late war manufacturing shortfalls.
+The cockpit of the Me-262 tended to be tight for most American pilots, and it proved to be hard to turn around and see behind and above.
 The pilots graded the jet’s brakes as very poor and all takeoffs in the Me-262s had to be rolling takeoffs, with no stops.
-In addition, the landings rolls had to be very long.
-The Americans found the Me-262 did not handle well above 350 miles per hour, probably due to the fact that T2-711’s aileron trim tabs could only be adjusted on the ground.
-In that, Germany’s late war construction techniques manifested itself.
-The factory workers also riveted the elevator trim tab in place.
-The 12 test flights of T2-711 had to be enough to gain a greater appreciation for German jet development.
-It only lasted a year into the program.
+In addition, the landing rolls had to be very long.
+The Americans found the Me-262 did not handle well above 350 miles per hour, probably due to the fact that T2-711’s aileron trim tabs could only be adjusted on the ground: Germany’s late war construction techniques manifested themselves: the factory workers also riveted the elevator trim tab in place.
+The 12 test flights of T2-711 had to be enough to gain a greater appreciation for German jet development and it only lasted a year into the program.

 THE LOSS OF T2-711

 First Lieutenant Walter J. McAuley Jr. from Tarrant County, Texas loved to fly airplanes.
 With his country at war, McAuley received his wings on 29 July 1943 at the relatively late age of 26.
-At the time he piloted T2-711 on its last, fateful flight, he had 671 total hours, 61 of which came in combat.
+At the time he piloted T2-711 on its last fateful flight, he had 671 total hours, 61 of which came in combat.
 As a Wright Field test pilot, he accumulated two hours and 45 minutes flying the Me-262.
 The last test flight of Me-262 T2-711 began on 20 August 1946, when 1Lt McAuley avoided using the aircraft’s weak brakes by being towed to the end of the runway before starting his engines.
-He took off from Patterson Field at 1205 Eastern Standard Time (EST).
+He took off from Patterson Field, now known as Area A at Wright-Patterson AFB, at 1205 Eastern Standard Time.
 Accompanying him was Maj Richard L. Johnson in a Lockheed P-80, tail number 44-85121.

 Pilot 1Lt Walter J. McAuley Jr. (10 March 1917-11 March 1985)